 Inspect for Damage

-Do a close visual inspection for any cracks, chips or worn areas.
+Do a close visual inspection for any cracks, chips, or worn areas.
 These will need repair before sealing.
-Fill with an epoxy or stone putty/filler per manufacturer instructions.
+Fill with an epoxy or stone putty/filler per the manufacturer’s instructions.

 Etch the Marble if Needed